SPRIME01/homelab-infra/docs/testing_spec.md

     * Use kubectl inside of testinfra for tests.
     * Mock external dependencies as needed.

+Please implement these changes directly into my codebase using your agent mode.
 Use the following checklist to track your progress and keep me updated.

 Please update this checklist as you progress through each step.
-I expect you to work directly on my code base.
+I expect you to work directly on my code base."

-before you begin audit my #codebase to see what needs to be changed the update the checklist accordingly

-note my tests are in the following folder: /home/sprime01/homelab/homelab-infra/scripts